 4. Stir in the courgette and remove from the heat.
 Sprinkle over the coriander and another squeeze of lime, let stand for one minute, serve and enjoy.

 For a more hearty meal you might like to serve this over rice or quinoa or try adding tofu cubes.

 I'm finding myself in a particular busy period at the moment, now don't get me wrong I relish these times in life they provide me with a great sense of accomplishment especially when I still manage to squeeze in my beloved Pilates !
 However, this is not to say that there are times such as these when I find myself feeling overwhelmed and exhausted.

-Organizing yourself in this way saves times, money and keeps you on track with your all important health goals.
-Relish the time it takes you to prepare your dishes knowing that fueling your body with a colorful array of nutrient dense foods will provide you with the energy you needed to power through and live your BEST LIFE.
+Organising yourself in this way saves times, money and keeps you on track with your all important health goals.
+Relish the time it takes you to prepare your dishes knowing that fuelling your body with a colourful array of nutrient dense foods will provide you with the energy you needed to power through and live your BEST LIFE.

 Watch this space for further ideas on food prep, spring is around the corner what better time to make a promise to yourself to treat your body like it belongs

 to somebody you love.